-Zionsville is becoming an increasingly diverse community and has the privilege of serving families reporting several different languages spoken at home.
+ZCS has the privilege of serving families reporting several different languages spoken at home.
 In order to support these students, English as a New Language (ENL) instructors work in partnership with classroom teachers to provide individualized educational supports.
-With that in mind, English Language Learners (ELL) attend on-grade level classes with their English speaking classmates as much as possible.
-For additional information pertaining to the Zionsville ENL program, and how ELLs are supported, please refer to the "Academics" link on the ZCS website.
+With that in mind, English Language Learners (ELL) attend on-grade level classes with their classmates who speak English fluently as much as possible.
+For additional information pertaining to the ZCS ENL program and how ELLs are supported, please refer to the "Academics" link on the ZCS website.